A Survey of Features Used for Representing Black-box Single-objective Continuous Optimization: Problem Landscape Features

 \paragraph{Features learned using a point cloud transformer} When calculating the fitness map for high-dimensional problem instances ($d>2$) there is a loss of information from high-dimensional to low-dimensional space.
-To go beyond this, point cloud transformers have also been utilized to calculate low-level features.
+To mitigate this, point cloud transformers have also been utilized to calculate low-level features.
 In~\cite{seiler2022collection}, the authors modified the original work on point cloud transformers that use the idea of convolutions that operate on the edges within a $kNN$-graph~\cite{wang2019dynamic}.
 Here, instead of convolutions on the edges, the embedding operates on the node of the $kNN$-graph.
 This means that every candidate solution is embedded into its local neighborhood (similar candidate solutions).
 This has been performed since these features have been learned in a supervised manner in a problem classification task where the problem instances are classified into one of the three classes based on the high-level properties i.e., multimodality, global structure, and funnel structure.

-\paragraph{DoE2Vec features learned using a variation autoencoder} DoE2Vec features~\cite{vanStein2023doe} are low-level features learned in an unsupervised manner by using a variational autoencoder (VAE)~\cite{kingma2019introduction}.
-To learn them, first, a dataset of candidate solutions, initially within the domain of [0,1]$^d$ ($d$ is the problem instances dimension) is generated using a sampling technique (e.g., Sobol, iterative Latin hypercube).
-Next, the candidate solutions are evaluated using a set of problem instances randomly generated using a random function generator~\cite{long2022learning}, which is a modification of the original generator proposed in~\cite{tian2020recommender}.
+\paragraph{DoE2Vec features learned using a variational autoencoder} DoE2Vec features~\cite{doe2vec} are low-level features learned in an unsupervised manner with a variational autoencoder (VAE)~\cite{kingma2019introduction}.
+To learn them, first, a dataset of candidate solutions, initially within the domain of [0,1]$^d$ ($d$ is the problem dimension) is generated using a sampling technique.
+Next, the candidate solutions are evaluated using a set of problem instances that are randomly generated using the random function generator from~\cite{long2022learning}, which is a modification of the generator proposed in~\cite{tian2020recommender}.
 This evaluation allows the collection of training data with different complexity that covers a wide range of problem instances.
-Further, all objective solution values are first re-scaled within the range of [0,1] and used as input features to train the VAE.
+Further, all objective solution values are first re-scaled within the range of [0,1] and are then used as input features to train the VAE.
 These features not only demonstrate promise in identifying similar surrogate problem instances that are inexpensive to evaluate but also have the potential to significantly enhance performance when used alongside traditional ELA features in problem instance classification tasks.